iamgio/pikt/README.md

 - [x] Error handling
 - [ ] Runtime information

-_* Native support is limited due to the lack of Kotlin/Native libraries and is being temporarily discontinued._
+_* Native support is limited due to the lack of Kotlin/Native libraries and is being temporarily discontinued.
+Bringing it back is planned in the long term._